 Avoid Acidic Foods

-- Foods and liquids that contain a high level of acid will burn the tender tissue inside your mouth and aggravate your mouth sores.
+- Foods and liquids that contain a high level of acid will burn the tender tissue inside your mouth and aggravate your mouth sores, giving you mouth ulcer pains.
 Avoid citrus juices and tomato products, for example, until your mouth sores begin to heal.

 – This is a mouth rinse that creates a protective barrier on your mouth sores